Kensington Palace: King and Queen's State Apartments

 The King's and Queen's State Apartments are state rooms and private apartments historically used by various monarchs and consorts.
 The King's State Apartments were used for diplomatic audiences and meetings, described as "opulent" and "surprisingly sparse".
 The Queen's State Apartments were a domestic residence typically used by consorts to live in and entertain.
 The state apartments were first opened to the public in 1899.
 The museum closed intermittently during the conflicts of the First and Second World Wars before reopening permanently in 1949.

-The entryway to the King's State Apartments is marked by the King's Staircase, decorated with a painting by William Kent depicting George I's royal court, completed in 1974.
-The apartment possess several reception rooms.
-The Presence Chamber, features a limewood fireplace where the monarch received ministers.
-The Privy Chamber, was one of Queen Caroline's favourite entertaining spaces.
-The Cupola Room, has been described as the "most splendidly decorated room in the palace", also by Kent.
+The entryway to the King's State Apartments is marked by the King's Staircase, decorated with a painting by William Kent depicting George I's royal court, completed in 1724.
+The apartment possesses several reception rooms.
+The Presence Chamber features a limewood fireplace where the monarch received ministers.
+The Privy Chamber was one of Queen Caroline's favourite entertaining spaces.
+The Cupola Room has been described as the "most splendidly decorated room in the palace", also by Kent.

 The King's Drawing Room, where courtiers would come "in search of power and patronage", features a copy of Venus and Cupid by Giorgio Vasari, which Caroline attempted to have removed to no avail.
 The King's Gallery, built for William III, is decorated with red accents and golden ornaments, used for exercise and displaying paintings.
-Featuring numerous works by Kent, it hosts Charles I at the Hunt by Anthony van Dyck.
+Featuring numerous works by Kent, it houses Charles I at the Hunt by Anthony van Dyck.

 The Queen's State Apartments consist of the rooms where Mary II and later royal consorts resided.
 The Queen's Staircase is "deliberately plainer" than its counterpart, accessible to the gardens.
-The Queen's Gallery, built in 1693, was previously filled with Turkish carpets and oriental artifacts, designed as a place for Mary to fulfill "simple pastimes such as walking, reading, and needlework."
-The Queen's Dining Room is where Mary and William would take their meals together in private, featuring 17th-century paneling.
-The Queen's Drawing Room features decor from China and Japan, and features William and Mary's intertwined monogram carved into the crown molding.
+The Queen's Gallery, built in 1693, was previously filled with Turkish carpets and oriental artifacts, and was designed as a place for Mary to fulfil "simple pastimes such as walking, reading, and needlework."
+The Queen's Dining Room is where Mary and William would take their meals together in private, featuring 17th-century panelling.
+The Queen's Drawing Room features décor from China and Japan, and features William and Mary's intertwined monogram carved into the crown moulding.
 Mary's bedroom, where she entertained friends, is included in the apartments.